korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 For now, I'll just say that Java has a way of implicitly doing things that make our jobs easier.
-One of these is to include all Objects from its core libraries automatically, so we can refer to them like we do here, as simply Object for example.
+One of these is to include all Objects from its core libraries automatically, so we can refer to them like we do here, as Object, for example.
 The other is to implicitly have all classes extend this Object class, that do not explicitly extend from another class.
 Just to be clear, we can show this on a class diagram: